Rita Levi-Montalcini: Awards and honours

 In 1983, she was awarded the Louisa Gross Horwitz Prize from Columbia University.

 In 1985, she was awarded the Ralph W. Gerard Prize in Neuroscience.

 In 1986, she was elected to the American Philosophical Society.

 In 1986, Levi-Montalcini and collaborator Stanley Cohen received the Nobel Prize in Medicine, as well as the Albert Lasker Award for Basic Medical Research.
 This made her the fourth Nobel Prize winner to come from Italy's small (less than 50,000 people) but very old Jewish community, after Emilio Segrè, Salvador Luria (a university colleague and friend) and Franco Modigliani.

 In 1987, she received the National Medal of Science, the highest American scientific honor.

 In 1991, she received the Laurea Honoris Causa in Medicine from the University of Trieste, Italy.
-On that occasion, she expressed her desire to formulate a Carta of Human Duties as necessary counterpart of the too much neglected Declaration of Human Rights.
+On that occasion, she expressed her desire to formulate a Carta of Human Duties as a necessary counterpart of the too much-neglected Declaration of Human Rights.
 The vision of Rita Levi-Montalcini came true with the issuing of the Trieste Declaration of Human Duties and the foundation in 1993 of the International Council of Human Duties, International Council of Human Duties (ICHD), at the University of Trieste.

 She was elected a Foreign Member of the Royal Society (ForMemRS) in 1995.

 In 1999, Levi-Montalcini was nominated Goodwill Ambassador of the United Nations Food and Agriculture Organization (FAO) by FAO Director-General Jacques Diouf.

 In 2001, she was nominated Senator-for-life by the Italian President Carlo Azeglio Ciampi.

 In 2006, Levi-Montalcini received the degree Honoris Causa in Biomedical Engineering from the Polytechnic University of Turin, in her native city.

 In 2008, she received the PhD Honoris Causa from the Complutense University of Madrid, Spain.

-In 2009, she received the Leonardo da Vinci Award from European Academy of Sciences.
+In 2009, she received the Leonardo da Vinci Award from the European Academy of Sciences.

 In 2011, at the Sapienza University of Rome she received the PhD Honoris Causa from the McGill University, Canada.

 She was a founding member of Città della Scienza. and Academician of Studium, Accademia di Casale e del Monferrato, Italy.